 Nicole Bradstreet serves as Program Manager for the African Peacekeeping Rapid Response Partnership (APRRP).
 Nicole has previous experience working in the global vaccine field, as well federal appropriations and government relations.
 Nicole holds a Master of Public Policy in global health policy from The Trachtenberg School of Public Policy & Public Administration at The George Washington University, and a Bachelor of Arts in Latin American studies and government from the University of Texas at Austin.

-Ms. Chestnutt has almost twenty years of experience in disaster management, planning, disaster response, disaster risk reduction and development, spanning work with government agencies, non-governmental organizations, healthcare organizations, refugee organizations and the military.
-Ms. Chestnutt provides subject matter expertise across the full cycle of disaster preparedness and humanitarian assistance, including capacity assessment, planning, evaluation, leadership and management practices, stakeholder engagement and systems development.
-Additionally, she has served as an educator, speaker and consultant on a variety of disaster preparedness and response topics, including leadership in emergencies.
+Additionally, Ms. Chestnutt has served as an educator, speaker, and consultant on a variety of related topics.
+She is currently faculty at Georgetown University and USU.
 She earned her MA from Oxford Brookes University as part of the Centre for Development and Emergency Practice, and her BA from the College of William and Mary, and has lived and worked throughout Asia, Africa, the Middle East, Europe and the Caribbean.

 Margot Craig-Louden is a Certified Meeting Professional (CMP) with over fifteen years of experience in the hospitality industry (having worked for luxury brand hoteliers; Kempinski Hotels and Resorts, The Leading Hotels of the World, and Princess Hotels) in addition to the last seven years in meeting management for the Center.
 Planning and executing meetings/conferences both domestically and internationally, her competency in the implementation and management of meetings, workshops, and conferences of varying levels and sizes, has been predominantly for the US government, specifically, the Department of Defense; working with US Embassy officials, foreign ministries and cabinets, high ranking military officers (domestic and foreign), local and national government officials in countries in Africa, Asia, Europe, Central and North America, the Middle East and the Caribbean.